ZefusX/ZefusX/README.md

 ### Other
-- 🌱 I’m currently learning Rust and Bug Bounty
+- 🌱 I’m currently learning Go and Bug Bounty

 <!--
 **ZefusX/ZefusX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.